 - We played games.
 Some games came from the handbook and others we made up.
 Our favorite was Guess the Word.
 I would come up with the word and give kids clues, “it’s a color, it makes me think of sun, etc.” and they had to spell the mystery word.

 What we thought

-An addition of quality hands-on materials always makes learning more fun!
-As probably most kids, my children are not too keen on working on spelling but cubes made it more enjoyable.
-I think the size of the cubes is perfect for little fingers and makes manipulating them fun.
+As probably most children, my kids are not too keen on working on spelling, but cubes made it more fun.
+The size of the cubes is perfect for little fingers and makes manipulating them enjoyable.